Secured credit cards can get your credit back on track

 Know how secured credit cards work

-In order to apply for a secured credit card, have an active savings account to serve as collateral for purchases.
+In order to request a secured credit card, have an active savings account to serve as collateral for purchases.
 Generally, the credit limit on the secured credit card will be the money held in savings, although it can be a smaller amount.
 The card issuer will only take money out if you’re 30 to 60 days delinquent.
 Once bills on the secured credit card are paid on time for six months to a year, the credit score may have recovered enough to where unsecured credit card options that require no upfront collateral become available.

 Issuer must report to the credit bureaus

 If the issuer of your secured credit card doesn’t file with the major credit bureaus, the card can’t help you.
 Showing that you can make payments on time is essential for rebuilding your credit score.
-Keep in mind that a secured credit card will have an interest rate and grace period, so it pays to shop around for the best terms.
+Keep in mind that a secured credit card will have an interest rate and grace period, so it pays to shop around for the the terms.
 Bankrate.com is great for comparison shopping.
 If you have a savings account that earns interest to go with your optimal-rate card, you’ll be on the road to credit repair.

 Watch the fees and spending